missourivalleyambulance/missourivalleyambulance.github.io/_posts/2017-02-06-My-Mailserver-Is-On-Fire.md

 ./management/ssl_certificates.py --force
 ```

 After that the LetsEncrypt cert was successfully applied, but weird stuff started happening to the server.
 Where once the status pages would show me all was well, I started getting failures instead.
-Despite the Status Checks page failing, the box was fully functinal.
+Despite the Status Checks page failing, the box was fully functional.

 > I let the box continue to run until today - when it finally broke on me.